 4. Multitasking is an entrepreneur’s middle name

-As an entrepreneur, you wear many shoes and they pinch in many different places.
-I like to focus completely when I’m doing something, it’s the only way I give it my best.
+As an entrepreneur, you wear many shoes, and they pinch in many different places.
+I like to focus when I’m doing something.
+It’s the only way I give it my best.
 I mean, I can’t even read or study with music in the background, it’s either I’m listening to music or studying.
 Can’t ever be both.

 Want to find the future entrepreneurs in a room full of teenagers?
 Look for the boys who like to break a rule from time to time.

 This sums up entrepreneurs.
 They are the ones that have an inner restlessness that pushes them to a certain level of rebelliousness.

 An entrepreneur has to have the ability to step on toes once in a while.
 This is essential!
 Because people will attempt to frustrate your efforts as an entrepreneur.
 Even friends and family might take advantage of you.
 They will owe you!
 And the chances are that you would allow the goodness of your heart to make you become Fada Christmas and be doing giveaways anyhow.
 It is your ability to stand up to others that will keep you afloat in times like these.
 And if you get along with everyone, the chances are that you find it difficult to call people out.

 It is possible to cultivate these skills.
 If you are passionate enough and have that resilience, you can groom yourself into an entrepreneur.
 You only have to work extra hard because you don’t naturally possess what it takes.

 And, this doesn’t mean that there aren’t people who are nothing like the above list and still manage to be excellent entrepreneurs.
 There are because there are always exceptions.